Order LFL Membership Brochure - This full-color resource is a combination informational bulletin insert, membership form, and return envelope.

 These are a few of the misconceptions about Lutherans For Life that have been heard, and these come from fellow Lutherans!

 How about you?
 Do you really understand what LFL is all about?

-This article is designed to help people understand the unique role LFL has as a life-affirming ministry.
-So please consider LFL’s 3M’s: Mission, Message, and Manner.
+This booklet is designed to help people understand the unique role LFL has as a life-affirming ministry.
+So please consider the three Ms of Lutherans For Life: